 More is possible when we are together.
 I find my place within a webwork of others, both human and non-human, where collectivity informs the questions we ask and the projects we create.
-In various locations and constellations, and with different outcomes and durations, my collaborations span cultures and species to co-create moments of beauty and futurity.
+In various constellations, my collaborations span cultures and species to co-create moments of beauty and futurity.

->

-> Roving Practices is a rotating lab/open studio series hosted for dancers by dancers in the Connecticut River Valley.
+Roving Practices is a rotating lab/open studio series hosted for dancers by dancers in the Connecticut River Valley.
 Labs occur once per month at different studio spaces in the region from November 2021-December 2022.
 This series is free to attend and serves as a recurring gathering space for artists to experiment with fresh ideas, share their practices, and generate community with a regular cohort of experimental artists.

 Erratics is a curatorial and research project between artists Nina Elder, Hannah Perrine Mode, And Tyler Rai.
 As individuals, we create art that explores geologic phenomena and the effects of human impact on the environment.
 Together we hybridize our various artistic practices as a working group: we curate dialogues, events, publications, and exhibitions that center empathy-driven responses to climate change and invite the voices of other artists into our research to formulate new insights.

 Hungry Mothers is a transdisciplinary collective developing modes of artistic practice that center remedial relations with Earth’s land and waters in envisioning a future of collective liberation.
 Hungry Mothers co-designs workshops with individuals and organizations take form through collaborative inquiry and aim to embody the values of reciprocity, kinship and collective assembly.